API Portal overview

 API Portal supports two rendering tools to customize the visualization of the APIs and their methods.

-This is the UI tool used to visualize REST APIs.
+The UI tool used to visualize REST APIs.
 It supports OpenAPI specifications and it is built over the official Swagger.io.
 In addition to the commonly known fields of a method, the AMPLIFY SwaggerUI also provides the following:

 - OAuth Authorization code flow - Allows you to request a token to authorize access to your requests using an OAuth authorization code, as opposed to the